TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/log-collector-unity.md

 ## Collect Crash Logs

-TOAST Logger classifies Unity's crashes into two categories.
+NHN Cloud Logger classifies Unity's crashes into two categories.

 - Crash on native platform (app terminated)
 - Unexpected exception from Unity (no app terminated)

-With ToastLogger initialized, a crash log is automatically sent when it occurs crash under the mobile environment or when it occurs the unexpected exception in Unity.
+With NHN CloudLogger initialized, a crash log is automatically sent when it occurs crash under the mobile environment or when it occurs the unexpected exception in Unity.
-To disable crash log delivery, set false for EnableCrashReporter property of the ToastLoggerConfiguration object.
+To disable crash log delivery, set false for EnableCrashReporter property of the NHN CloudLoggerConfiguration object.
 For more information on crash logs of each platform, check the links below:

 - [Collect Android Crash Logs](./log-collector-android/#collec-crash-logs)